Choosing a generative AI service - Choosing a generative AI service

 Inference latency

 What it is: Inference speed, or latency, is the time it takes for a model to process input (often measured in tokens) and return an output.
-This processing time is crucial when the model's responses are part of an interactive system, like an AWS Chatbot.
+This processing time is crucial when the model's responses are part of an interactive system, like an Amazon Q Developer in chat applications.

 Why it matters: Quick response times are essential for real-time applications such as interactive chatbots or instant translation services.
 These applications depend on the model's ability to process and respond to prompts rapidly to maintain a smooth user experience.
 Although larger FMs typically offer more detailed and accurate responses, their complex architectures can lead to slower inference speeds.
 This slower processing might frustrate users expecting immediate interaction.